-A change in the above market interest rates at the reporting date would have increased/(decreased) profit before tax by the amounts shown below.
+A change in the above market interest rates at the reporting date would have increased/(decreased) profit before tax by the amounts shown above.

 The analysis has been performed on the basis of the change occurring at the start of the reporting period and assumes that all other variables, in particular foreign exchange rates, remain constant.
-The analysis was performed on the same basis as was used for 2022.
+The analysis was performed on the same basis as was used for 2023.

+- 16. Financial risk management and financial instruments (continued)

-16.5 Market risk (continued)
+- 16.5 Market risk (continued)

-16.5.3 Currency risk
+- 16.5.3 Currency risk